 Since the start of global lockdowns from the Covid-19 pandemic in early 2020, companies have increasingly recruiting freelancers online to cope with work demands.
-Hence, the number of available freelance and work-from-home jobs has seen a rapid rise.
+As a result, the number of available freelance and work-from-home jobs has seen a rapid rise.

 Freelancing platforms like Upwork, People Per Hour, Freelancer.com and the likes offer a wide array of freelancing jobs.
 The task of bidding and winning a freelance job however, could be quite challenging even though you’ve created an online portfolio to show.

 Writing an attention-grabbing bid sets you apart from the crowd of freelancers who normally send out a generalized application for every job they bid.
-Having worked as a freelancer since 2009, I share with you three most important factors when applied, will significantly improve your chances of winning freelance projects.
+Having worked as a freelancer since 2009, I share with you three most important factors on how to bid for freelance projects successfully.
+When applied, the following strategies will significantly improve your chances of winning freelance projects.
 Here we go!

 Are you really right for the job?